 Lex writing here, eager to share what emerged from our first #FeministsAtWork salon!
-Last night, 25 of us met up at Idealist (thank you Idealist for hosting us!) and ended up having a wide ranging conversation on everything from the roots of the concept of intersectionality (thank you Stacy-Marie Ishmael for naming and weaving this in!) to some really bad/blatantly sexist experiences at work to feminist practices we’re already using to support ourselves and support others at work and in the world.
+Last night, 25 of us met up at Idealist (thank you Idealist for hosting us!) and ended up having a wide ranging conversation on everything from Kimberlé Crenshaw’s work and the origin of the term intersectionality to some really bad/blatantly sexist experiences at work to feminist practices we’re already using to support ourselves and support others at work and in the world.

 We had two goals for the conversation: